 Harvesting the Agave

-Agave plants are harvested once they have reached maturity.
+Agave plants are harvesting once they have reach maturity.
 This typically occurs between seven to ten years after planting.
 Harvesting involves cutting off the leaves of the agave plant to reveal the piña, the heart or core of the plant.
-The piñas are then harvested by skilled jimadors, who use sharp tools to remove them from the ground.
+The piñas are then harvest by skill jimadors, who use sharp tools to remove them from the ground.

 Cooking